blast

 —Matthew 5:16

-Pastor Appreciation- An Article for chruch boards
+Pastor Appreciation- An Article for church boards

 Pastor Appreciation Month is upon us.
 As a full-time pastor, I understand that it can be uncomfortable to lead your board and congregation to wholehearted participation in this important event.

 Imagine walking onto your platform this Sunday and saying, “Today’s sermon is titled, 'Why You Should Honor and Bless Me.’”
-If that thought doesn’t make you cringe, we need to talk :)
+If that thought doesn’t make you cringe, we need to talk. :)

 So allow me to speak on your behalf.
 As Assistant Superintendent, I am asking every lead pastor in the AGK to share this article with your board.
 Let them know I insisted that they read it!